ChrstphrHll/npc_gen/students/Asralyn Rhangyl.md

 ### Description
 - Elf Ranger from Beleriand
 - 5th year Assault student in Fiesn
-- shoulder length curly auburn hair that's plain, Pale Blue eyes, and Brown skin
+- long wavy blonde hair that's plain, Pale Blue eyes, and Brown skin
 - Is Magnanimous and Quiet, and has Effectiveness as their ideal

 ### Organizations